cytoscape/cx/docs/_posts/2022-11-17-cytoscape-exchange-format-specification-(version-2).markdown

 - **"elementCount"** - the number of elements in this aspect.
 It is optional.

+This is an example of the metadata section in a CX2 document:

+{% highlight json %}
+[
+    {
+        "CXVersion": "2.0",
+        "hasFragments": false
+    },
+    {
+        "metaData": [
+            {
+                "elementCount": 1,
+                "name": "networkAttributes"
+            },
+            {
+                "elementCount": 6,
+                "name": "nodes"
+            },
+            {
+                "elementCount": 6,
+                "name": "edges"
+            }
+        ]
+    },
+    ...
+]
+{% endhighlight %}

 ## Aspect Data Blocks
 Aspect data blocks contain network data that are organized in aspects.
 When the aspect data blocks are completely missing, this CX document represents an empty network.